osg-htc/docs/docs/submit/osg-flock.md

 Initial Steps
 -------------

-### Register your submit host in OSG Topology
+### Register your access point in OSG Topology
-To be part of OSG, your submit host should be registered with the OSG.
+To be part of OSG, your access point should be registered with the OSG.
 You will need information like the hostname, and the administrative and security contacts.
 Follow the [general registration instructions](../common/registration.md#new-resources).
 The service type is `Submit Node`.

 ### Choose your authentication method
-There are two options for authentication of your submit host to the OSG: GSI and pool password.
+There are two options for authentication of your access point to the OSG: GSI and pool password.
-Of these, GSI is the recommended method, but it will require obtaining a host certificate for your submit host.
+Of these, GSI is the recommended method, but it will require obtaining a host certificate for your access point.
 See our [documentation](../security/host-certs.md) for instructions on how to request and install host certificates.

 If you are unable to obtain a host certificate, use the "pool password" authentication method,